barryclark/jekyll-now/README.md

 ###Comes in 2 flavours

-You can choose a background image of your choice or link/upload a custom image.
+You can use the default background image or set a custom image of your choice.
 For those who prefer the simpler things in life, remove the background from ```<body>``` for a vanilla theme.

 ```
 <!-- Include background -->